Persistence and Mattering in Undergraduate Education Research Cluster

 Objectives

-- Engage in interdisciplinary dialogue across different academic programs and Student Affairs divisions to coordinate efforts and to identify future collaborations.
+- Engage in interdisciplinary dialogue across academic programs and Student Affairs divisions to coordinate efforts and to identify future collaborations.

 - Support and inform the university’s strategic priority of student retention.